varungohil/varungohil.github.io/proj_pages/meta.md

 Despite the growing importance of these devices, and the numerous challenges being faced for architecting these, there is a significant lack of research in this domain.
-A recent report compared the number of papers published in leading conferences that have focused on exploration of mobile systems, and found the number to be significantly lacking, as compared to server architecture papers.
+A <a href="https://research.google/pubs/pub46755/">recent report</a> compared the number of papers published in leading conferences that have focused on exploration of mobile systems, and found the number to be significantly lacking, as compared to server architecture papers.
 We belive this is due to lack of diverse, easy-to-use and well maintained simulation tools.